Graduate School of Engineering, Kyushu Institute of Technology

 Fellowship opportunity (PNST)

 In October of 2012, the SEIC of Kyutech, in collaboration with UNOOSA (United Nations Office for Outer Space Affairs), was selected as a "Special Program for Priority Allocation of Japanese Government (MEXT) Scholarships".
-Each year from 2013 to 2017, six students (two for the Master course and four for the Doctor course) from 2018 to 2020, six students (three for the Master course and three for the Doctor course) can receive a MEXT scholarship to study in the SEIC program.
+Each year from 2013 to 2017, six students (two for the Master’s Program and four for the Doctoral Program) from 2018 to 2023, six students (three for the Master’s Program and three for the Doctoral Program) can receive a MEXT scholarship to study in the SEIC program.
 This scholarship (or fellowship) is managed under the framework of the United Nations/Japan Long-Term Fellowship Programme.
 More specifically, this scholarship is called the Post-graduate study on Nano-Satellite Technologies (PNST).
 The application package for the fellowship programme is available at the UNOOSA website; the relevant PNST site will come up with a Google search on “PNST Fellowship”.
 Note that the PNST site is fully self-contained: it contains all of the information that you need to apply, as well as the application package itself.
 The use of this PNST site is the only way to apply to PNST.
 There is no other method or route.